maxranjan/Demo/Threading/README.md

 If you want to perform a common task on each thread then make ine thread class and crate multiple object of that thread class.

+# 10
+If you call run() method explicitly then no new thread is going to be started.

+# 11
+In java the highest priority thread will be in running state.

+# 12
+No thread can be made dead forcly

+# 13
+Bydefault the pririty of main thread is tranfred to the child thread.